 - Start at 6% of premium in year 1 (with a maximum of Rs 6000)

 - Go down to 4% in year 2 (maximum of Rs 5000) etc

 - After 5 years, there is no cost, but many plans allow only partial withdrawal, up to 20% of fund value

-In contrast, in mutual funds, exit load is typically only for the first 12 months, after that you can take all your money out at no cost.
+In contrast, in, exit load is typically only for the first 12 months, after that you can take all your money out at no cost.

 Expert Advice: So go a-la-carte and invest into equity funds for your investment needs, while taking term policies for life cover.

 Additional info about ULIP mortality charges: